oracle-samples/ansible-collections/playbooks/OLAM/single-node/README.md

 1. Edit the group variables:

     ```
-    # Create Linux non-opc user account for installing Oracle Linux Automation Manager

-    "username": oracle

-    # Enter the non-hashed password for the non-opc user account.

-    "user_default_password": oracle

     # Enter the password for postgress awx user

     "awx_pguser_password": password

-    # Enter the password for postgress awx user
+    # Enter the password for OLAM admin user

     "olam_admin_password": admin

     # NOTE: use these passwords for demo purposes only, use other ansible features to
     # protect your passwords such as using ansible-vault to encrypt passwords.

-    # Enter the name of a local ssh keypair located in the ~/.ssh directory.
-This key appends
-    # to the non-opc user account's authorized_keys file.

-    "ssh_keyfile": id_rsa
     ```

     This file also contains a variable for setting a proxy if required to reach the internet from the Oracle Linux Automation Manager nodes.